nyu-mll/jiant/README.md

 ## Getting Help

 Post an issue here on GitHub if you have any problems, and create a pull request if you make any improvements (substantial or cosmetic) to the code that you're willing to share.

+## FAQs

+It seems like my preproc/{task}__{split}.data has nothing in it!

+This probably means that you probably ran the script before downloading the data for that task.
+Thus, delete the file from preproc and then run main.py again to build the data splits from scratch.